strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 On the DigitalOcean website click on the **Create** button and select *Apps*.
 Next select GitHub and authorize access to the correct repository.
 Next:

-1. select the branch,
+1. Select the branch.
-2. select the source directory (optional),
+2. (Optional) select the source directory.
-3. chose whether or not to "Autodeploy" when an update is pushed to the GitHub repository,
+3. Choose whether or not to "Autodeploy" when an update is pushed to the GitHub repository.
-4. click the **Next** button.
+4. Click the **Next** button.

 ### Connect an App to a database